Master's Programme in Accounting and Financial Management - specialisation Management Control.

 The student will get one single grade, equivalent to 7.5 credits.

-Examination consists of individual and group (written and oral) assignments, and some of these are compulsory.
+The examination consists of exams, assignments and seminars, which are performed both individually and in groups.
+Knowledge about the literature and understanding of the topic as well as ability to apply the knowledge is examined.
 The grade for the entire course is based on an assessment of all parts of the examination.

 NOTE: Only completed courses can count toward a degree.